 As I take my midterm, I worry about him in a godforsaken cell.
 I already love him.

 Day 125 (February of the first year)

-He is unduly attached to his beloved garbage basket from the 80’s with a random splatter of spray paint on one side and broken splinters on the other.
+Before we move in together, I tell him I need to be solely in charge of decorating.
+He is attached to his weirdly beloved garbage basket from the 80’s that has a random splatter of spray paint on one side and broken splinters on the other.
 You can fit a hand through its weaves, so it doesn’t even function as a trash bin without an ill-fitting shopping bag.
 I tell him straight out that one of these days I’ll get rid of it and replace it with a real garbage can.
 But I never have the heart to.

 I’m happy to give them up.
 He’s my love.

 A small window of bliss exists for us after he abolishes his thoughts of this girl is too good for me; I’m never going to get her; she’ll grow tired of me.